k11h-de/bbot-ui/README.md

 - Requires confirmation (action is permanent and cannot be undone)
 - All scan data will be lost

+## Work Tracking & Annotations

+Track your security workflow by annotating vulnerabilities and findings with status, priority, and notes.

+**How it works:**
+- Annotations are stored in `.bbot_ui_annotations.json` alongside each scan
+- References events by UUID - never modifies BBOT's original `output.json`
+- Included automatically in archives for backup/restore
+- Survives re-scans of the same target

+**Annotating a vulnerability/finding:**
+1. Navigate to the Vulnerabilities or Findings tab
+2. Select an item (arrow keys or j/k)
+3. Press `t` to open annotation dialog
+4. Set status, priority (optional), and notes
+5. Click Save or press Enter

+**Quick shortcuts:**
+- Press `x` to mark selected item as **False Positive**
+- Press `i` to mark selected item as **Accepted Risk**
+- These preserve existing priority and notes while updating status

+**Status options:**
+- 🆕 **New** - Default status for unannotated items
+- 🔍 **Investigating** - Currently analyzing
+- ✓ **Confirmed** - Verified as real issue
+- ✗ **False Positive** - Not a real vulnerability
+- 📢 **Reported** - Submitted to security team
+- 🔧 **Fixed** - Issue has been resolved
+- ⚠ **Accepted Risk** - Known but accepted

+**Priority levels (optional):**
+- 🔴 **Critical** - Requires immediate attention
+- 🟠 **High** - Important, address soon
+- 🟡 **Medium** - Normal priority
+- 🟢 **Low** - Minor issue

+**Features:**
+- Status and Priority columns in Vulnerabilities/Findings tables
+- Status filter dropdown - filter by specific status or "Actionable" items (default)
+- Quick keyboard shortcuts (x/i) for rapid triage
+- Workflow status charts in Statistics tab
+- Notes field for detailed context
+- Clear annotation button to reset
+- Annotations persist across sessions and archives

+**Status Filtering:**
+- **Actionable** (default) - Shows only items needing attention (new, investigating, confirmed, reported)
+- **All** - Shows all vulnerabilities/findings regardless of status
+- **Specific statuses** - Filter by individual status (false-positive, fixed, etc.)
+- Filter automatically updates when marking items with keyboard shortcuts

 ### Scan Viewer Tabs

 - **Status Bar**: Shows scan status with real-time event count